digitalocean/api-v2/README.md

     </tbody>
 </table>

-The response will contain the image action:
+<p>The response will be a JSON object with a key called <code>action</code>.
+The value of this will be an object containing the standard image action attributes:</p>

 <table class="pure-table pure-table-horizontal">
     <thead>